Protecting against the rise in home theft and burglary | News | Brit

 Personal electronics

 Thieves today are increasingly tech-savvy and strategic, often identifying potential targets using nothing more than information freely available online.
-Estate agent listings, for instance, frequently include high-resolution images of a property's interior, along with layout plans that give an unintentionally detailed guide to the home’s contents and structure
+Estate agent listings, for instance, frequently include high-resolution images of a property's interior, along with layout plans that give an unintentionally detailed guide to the home’s contents, entry and exit points.

 For your clients, the lesson is clear: publicly available information, even if shared with the best of intentions, can inadvertently provide a roadmap for criminals.
 It’s important to encourage discretion when it comes to online posts, as well as to be aware of what’s visible through property listings.